Forget the flu shot! This year, fight back with food instead!

 Now, on to a recipe for Probiotic Pumpkin Dip— where you can enjoy all these amazing health benefits AND indulge your sweet tooth!

 - Combine pumpkin puree and yogurt.
 Add in spices.
 Stir in honey.

 - For my THM friends, a 1/4 of this recipe can be consumed in an FP or S setting (depending on if you use nonfat yogurt or full fat yogurt).
 Anymore than that, and the pumpkin would push it into an E (so make sure you use nonfat yogurt).

 - This dip is perfect to take to a holiday party.
 It tastes sweet, but not too sweet.
 Maple syrup may be an alternate sweetener, but I didn’t test it.

 - You can even eat it by itself as a pudding.

 - Stir the dip into oatmeal or use it to spice up pancakes, muffins or breads.

 I LOVE adding it on top of my THM pancakes!

 *I modified this recipe from Taste of Home’s pumpkin dip recipe.

-Stacy Makes Cents also has some great pumpkin recipes–and check out my pumpkin recipe round-up from last week if you need even more ideas!
+Check out my pumpkin recipe round-up if you need even more ideas!
 You can see all of the pumpkin recipes on my blog on this page!